-The immune system cleans the dead cells out of the fat layer, and they’re metabolized by the liver.
-Once that process is completed, the remnants are excreted along with the body’s normal waste.
+The immune system cleans the dead cells out of the fat layer, and the liver metabolizes them.
+Once the process finishes, the remnants are excreted with the body’s regular waste.

 The process of removing and excreting those dead cells generally takes two to three months, though in some cases has been reported as happening a little faster or slower.